||Sarah Hughes and Tom Barrance

 This session is not about how to deliver e-assessments.
 This workshop aims to share with you an understanding of what research says about factors to consider when embarking upon an e-assessment initiative.
 The literature describes some potential benefits of different approaches to onscreen assessment.
 Advantages might be felt in operational or administrative functions and/or teaching and learning.
 Themes in the literature will be used to help you interrogate your motivations for considering e-assessment and what purposes you hope it will fulfill.

-Through presentations, activities and discussions you'll consider how the potential benefits of e-assessment nor may not be relevant to your situation and e-assessment context.
+Through presentations, activities and discussions you'll consider how the potential benefits of e-assessment may or may not be relevant to your situation and e-assessment context.
 You'll consider how the level of innovation which you intend to adopt might relate to validity (including reliability and comparability).
 Case studies from Cambridge Assessment professionals with first-hand experience of e-assessment initiatives will exemplify successes, downfalls, barriers and potential disruption.

 "The facilitator had an entertaining and engaging presentation style and I enjoyed learning from other colleagues during the group discussions."